alexgoyr/NasaApiDjango/README.md

 ```

 # Usage
-The project is accessible with the address : http://localhost:8000
+Once started, the project is accessible with the address : http://localhost:8000